Greply/elph-bridge/README.md

 # [Elph](https://elph.com)

-Elph, the new standard for decentralized apps.
+Elph, the new platform for decentralized apps.

 ## How does it work?